 Digital Audio Time Code

-Although we will cover time-code when we talk about video editing, we need to mention at this point that digital audio systems make use of similar system of identifying exact points in a recording.
+Although we will cover time-code when we talk about video editing, at this point we need to mention that digital audio systems make use of similar system of identifying exact points in a recording.

 This is essential in the editing process in order to identify and find audio segments, as well as to keep audio and video synchronized.